Nibbels/sanlight-mesh-bluez-poc/SETUP.md

 - an ioBroker installation reachable over the same trusted LAN;
 - a stable DHCP reservation or hostname for the gateway Pi.

-Do not expose MQTT port `1883` to the internet.
-The default installation uses username/password authentication without TLS and is intended for a trusted private LAN or VLAN.
+The default installation uses authenticated MQTT without TLS on port `1883`.
+Use it only on a trusted private LAN or VLAN.
+Do not expose the port to the internet.

-## 1. Clone the gateway repository
+## 1. Clone the repository

 On the SANlight gateway Pi: